rkfan/Parq/README.md

 Clicking "Sign Out" on the top navigation bar signs the user out, bringing them back into the login page.

 ## Profile
-Right now, the profile does not have much: it consists of two options **Buyer** and **Seller**.
+The profile page consists of three options **Buyer**, **Seller** and **Update Profile**.
 Clicking "Profile" on the top navigation bar brings you to the profile.

 ## Buyer
-Clicking on "Buyer" brings you to a page that lists all the parking spots in the locale- essentially all of the spots stored in the database.
-More sophisticated location filtering will be implemented in the later iteration.
+Clicking on "Buyer" brings you to a page that lists three options.
+View Parking Spots, View Pending Requests and View Approved Requests.

+## View Parking Spots
+Clicking on this link provided in the Buyer Page brings you to an advanced search page where user can enter the address where they want to look for parking spots.
+After submitting the address the user is shown a map with all the parking spots in the given area entered by the user.
+User can click on any of these parking spots to message the seller and accordingly book that spot.

+## Message Seller
+After clicking on the parking spot on the map the Buyer is brought to this page where they can enter a message requesting for the parking spot and send this to the Seller of the particular parking spot.

+## View Pending Requests
+This page just displays all the messages that the Buyer has sent to various Sellers for requesting a parking spot and has not yet recieved a reply for.

+## View Approved Requests
+This page just displays all the messages that the Buyer has sent to various Sellers for requesting a parking spot and has been approved by the respective Seller.

 ## Seller
 Clicking on "Seller" brings you to a page where you can view all of the parking spots that make up your ** Garage ** or you can fill out and register any additional parking spots you have availible for Parq.

+## My Garage
+Clicking on this page just displays a list of parking spots entered by the given user for providing for rent.
+Clicking on the parking spot shows 2 options: Update Parking Spot and Delete Parking Spot.

+## Update Parking Spot
+This page provides a form where the user can update the details of a particular parking spot.

+## Delete Parking Spot
+This page just displays the message that the given parking spot is deleted once user clicks on this link on the specific parking spot page.

+## Add Parking Spot
+This page is a form where the user can enter the details of a new parking spot that he or she wants to add for putting up for rent.

 ## About
 Clicking the "About" on the top navigation brings you to the page that gives a brief description about us.

-## Update Contact
+## Update Profile
 On your profile, you can choose to update information.
-For the time being, the only piece of information we allow to be changed is the display name associated with the account (wouldn't make much sense to change the email...)
-This is just to show for our first iteration that you are allowed to make changes to data associated with you as the user.
+The only piece of information we allow to be changed is the display name associated with the account.

+## Messages
+This page displays a list of all the messages a seller has recieved for his parking spots from the specific buyers.
+The seller can approve the request of any user.
+Once a message has been approved the approve button is no longer shown for that specific message.